gerlichlab/hicognition/documentation/hugo-site/content/development/tests.md

 ### Structure

 The tests are located in `front_end\e2e` relative to the HiCognition repository.
 This directory contains both the definitions of the tests as well as a `Dockerfile` that defines the cypress docker image to use.
-The main reason we have a separate image for this is that we include a custom test initialization script (`init.sh`) that defines how to wait on resources needed for running the test (in this cause the flask server startup and finishing the front-end build).
+The main reason we have a separate image for this is that we include a custom test initialization script (`init.sh`) that defines how to wait on resources needed for running the test (in this case, the flask server startup and finishing the frontend build).

 ### Running the tests

-To run the tests, we provide an integration docker-compose file called `docker_integration_tests.yml` that starts the flask server in `end2end` mode and runs the integration tests. `End2end` mode means that a volatile MySql database is used (no data is persisted outside the MySql docker container) and a test-user is created at app start-up.
-In addition, the integration test docker-compose file has a slightly different way of building the front-end files such that the file `/dist/static/finished.json` is deposited into the static directory after the build is finished.
-This file is used by the `init.sh` script of the cypress container to determine that the front-end build has finished.
+To run the tests, we provide an integration docker-compose file called `docker_integration_tests.yml` that starts the flask server in `end2end` mode and runs the integration tests. `End2end` mode means that a volatile MySql database is used (no data is persisted outside the MySql docker container), and a test-user is created at app startup.
+In addition, the integration test docker-compose file has a slightly different way of building the frontend files such that the file `/dist/static/finished.json` is deposited into the static directory after the build is finished.
+This file is used by the `init.sh` script of the cypress container to determine that the frontend build has finished.

 You can run the integration tests as follows: